Empress Dowager Cixi: The Tongzhi Emperor's deficiencies in ruling

-The Tongzhi Emperor received a rigorous education from four famous teachers of Cixi's own choosing: Li Hongzao, Qi Junzao, Weng Xincun, and Woren.
+Tongzhi received a rigorous education from four famous teachers of Cixi's own choosing: Li Hongzao, Qi Junzao, Weng Xincun, and Woren.
 This group was later joined by Weng Xincun's son, Weng Tonghe; the emperor's governor, also selected by Cixi, was Mianyu.
-The imperial teachers instructed the emperor in the classics and various old texts for which the emperor displayed little or no interest.
+The imperial teachers instructed the emperor in the classics and various old texts for which Tongzhi displayed little or no interest.

 Despite, or perhaps because of, the pressure and stress put upon the young emperor, he despised learning for the majority of his life.
-According to Weng Tonghe's diary, the emperor could not read a memorandum in full sentences by the age of 16.
+According to Weng Tonghe's diary, Tongzhi could not read a memorandum in full sentences by the age of 16.
 Worried about her son's inability to learn, Cixi only pressured him more.
-When he was given personal rule in November 1873 at the age of 18 (four years behind the usual custom), the Tongzhi Emperor proved to be an incompetent ruler.
+When he was given personal rule in November 1873 at the age of 18 (four years behind the usual custom), Tongzhi proved to be an incompetent ruler.

-The Tongzhi Emperor made two important policy decisions during his short stint of rule, which lasted from 1873 to 1875.
+Tongzhi made two important policy decisions during his short stint of rule, which lasted from 1873 to 1875.
 First, he decreed that the Summer Palace, destroyed by the English and French in the Second Opium War, would be completely rebuilt under the pretext that it was a gift to Cixi and Ci'an.
 Historians also suggest that it was an attempt to drive Cixi from the Forbidden City so that he could rule without interference in policy or his private affairs.

-The imperial treasury was almost depleted at the time from internal strife and foreign wars, and as a result, the Tongzhi Emperor asked the Board of Finance to forage for the necessary funds.
+The imperial treasury was almost depleted at the time from internal strife and foreign wars, and as a result, Tongzhi asked the Board of Finance to forage for the necessary funds.
 In addition, he encouraged members of the nobility and high officials to donate funds from their personal resources.
 Once construction began, the emperor checked its progress on a monthly basis, and would often spend days away from court, indulging himself in pleasures outside of the Forbidden City.